 Children under 12 are not authorized to receive COVID-19 vaccines at this time.

-MD Anderson patients: If you have received medical care from an MD Anderson doctor and have a medical record number, you should check MyChart for a self-scheduling invitation or contact your care team if you would like to get the vaccine at MD Anderson.
+MD Anderson patients: If you have received medical care from an MD Anderson doctor and have a medical record number, you should check MyChart for information about self-scheduling a vaccination appointment or contact your care team if you would like to get the vaccine at MD Anderson.

 Due to our response to COVID-19, all blood donations at MD Anderson